qntm/base65536/README.md

 For details of how these code points were chosen and why they are thought to be safe, [see the sibling project `base65536gen`](https://github.com/ferno/base65536gen).

-As indicated by the leading "0." on the version number of both projects, these choices of "safe" code points are potentially subject to backwards-incompatible breaking changes which retroactively corrupt all existing Base65536 texts.

 ## Installation

 ```bash